irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Introduction

-The Internet Research Task Force (IRTF) promotes research of importance to the evolution of the Internet protocols, applications, architecture and technology.
-The IRTF focuses on longer term research issues related to the Internet while the parallel organisation, the Internet Engineering Task Force (IETF), focuses on the shorter term issues of engineering and standards making.
+The Internet Research Task Force (IRTF) promotes research of importance to the evolution and deployment of the Internet protocols, applications, architecture and technology, and to understanding the implications of that development.
+The IRTF focuses on longer term research issues related to the Internet while a parallel organisation, the Internet Engineering Task Force (IETF), considers the shorter term issues of engineering and standards development.

 Research is most effective when done in an open and inclusive forum that encourages diversity of ideas and diversity of participation.
 The IRTF, through this code of conduct, will continue to strive to create and maintain an environment that encourages broad participation, and one in which people of many different backgrounds are treated with dignity, decency, and respect.
-We will work to ensure that all members of the IRTF community feel valued and respected, regardless of their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, disability, or other unique characteristics.
+The IRTF will work to ensure that all members of the community feel valued and respected, regardless of their gender, race, ethnicity, national origin, age, sexual orientation or identity, education, disability, or other unique characteristics.